Surrey Resident Scheme

 Coronavirus - Community Recycling Centres update

-Residents using a van, pick-up or trailer can use the sites again, but will still need a valid van permit, as usual.
+Residents using a van, pick-up or trailer can use the sites again, but will still need a valid van permit and adhere to the 'Terms & Conditions'.
 Hire vehicles must have vehicle hire documentation clearly displayed in the windscreen.
-No vans, pick-ups or trailers will be allowed access onto the Caterham, Cranleigh and Farnham CRCs.
+No vans, pick-ups or trailers will be allowed access onto the Bagshot, Caterham, Cranleigh, Dorking, Farnham and Warlingham CRCs.

 Residents should only use the CRCs if they absolutely need to, and must check for the latest information before they travel, as these arrangements are subject to change.
-Please see individual site information for further details.
+Please see individual CRC pages for further details.